martinlindhe/efyran/README.md

 /backoff                  	- call of assist

-/followon					- movement
+/followon					- tell peers to follow you
-/followoff					- movement
+/followoff					- tell peers to stop
-/clickit					- click a "door" object to zone
+/movetome                   - tell peers to move to your location /clickit					- click a "door" object to zone
 /rtz                        - face zoneline and run it to instruct bots to cross the zoneline

 /buffon                     - auto buffs
 /buffoff